KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

       const conn = await db.connect();
       await conn.query("BEGIN TRANSACTION");
       //
-      // Here we re-query the row to get the data to match against re.body.original.
-Notice that we
+      // Here we re-query the row to get the data to match against
-      // use the FOR UPDATE option on the query to lock the row to prevent any further changes until
+      // req.body.original.
+Notice that we use the FOR UPDATE option
+      // on the query to lock the row to prevent any further changes
-      // we commit or rollback our transaction.
+      // until we commit or rollback our transaction.
-      // If they are the same then proceed normally, otherwise return an error to the user
+      // If they are the same then proceed normally, otherwise
+      // return an error to the user
       //
       result = await conn.query(
           "SELECT cust_id, checkin_date, checkout_date, room_no, no_guests, booking_date" +